schellingerhout/schellingerhout.github.io/_posts/2017-07-31-datacamp-kaggle-tutorial.md

 ---
-title: "Notes on Datacamp's kaggle tutorial"
+title: "Notes on Datacamp's Kaggle R tutorial"
 excerpt_separator: "<!--more-->"
 categories:
   - Data Science
 tags:
   - R
+  - Kaggle
+  - Datacamp
 ---
 Kaggle has a tutorial competition on the survival of the passengers of the Titanic.
 Datacamp has a handy tutorial on using R to tackle the problem.
 Here are my notes working through the tutorial
 <!--more-->